 Math in Common® ~ @mathincommon

 Math in Common® (MiC) was established in 2013 with significant support from the S.D.
-Bechtel, Jr. Foundation, is a collaboration of 10 districts working together to learn from and support one another in the transition to the Common Core State Standards for Math (CCSS-M) in grades K-8.
+Bechtel, Jr. Foundation, is a collaboration of diverse California school districts working together to learn from and support one another in the transition to the Common Core State Standards for Math (CCSS-M) in grades K-8.
 Leading the statewide transition to the CCSS-M, MiC is a robust learning community where district participants share plans, lessons learned, and tools with other members and statewide.
+The initiative spans 2013 to 2020.
 [Visit the virtual collaboration site]

 Stanford/SFUSD Partnership ~ @stanfordsfusd

 The Stanford/SFUSD Partnership, established in 2011, supports and promotes innovative, practical research, and engages practitioners, policy makers, and academics in a dialogue about research findings and implications for research-based decision-making.
 The collaboration helps San Francisco acquire, interpret, and utilize research, and enables Stanford to learn from real world practices taking place in San Francisco’s schools, with the goal of improving student academic and behavior outcomes in San Francisco and beyond, with special attention to improving outcomes for under-served students.
 [Visit the virtual collaboration site]